I revamped this fabric table in this unique upcycled furniture project! Learn how to do it yourself with Mod Podge. So easy!

 Grab your fabric from the first part of this project and lay it down on the tabletop.
 I did one side of the top and then the other.

-I literally poured out Mod Podge onto the tabletop and started spreading, making sure that I had a medium layer of glue.
+If you want to do what I did, Mod Podge onto the tabletop and start spreading.
+This will ensure that you have a medium layer of glue.

 I then laid the fabric down over the Mod Podge, making sure I was getting my placement correct, and then I flipped up the other side of the fabric and repeated.